 Google updates its search algorithm constantly.

 t’s not because they hate your site or that they have some sort of deal with SEO companies.
-Google and other search engines update their algorithm with the user in mind.
+Google and other search engines update their algorithms with the user in mind.
 Their mission is to provide the most relevant search results when the user types in their query.
 As technology evolves, so does the searching habits and phrases of the consumer.
 Google just wants to stay on top of those changes Moz reports, “Each year, Google changes its search algorithm around 500-600 times.”
 Needless to say, things change quickly in the land of search engines and if you’re not adjusting to those changes, your site ranking will suffer as a consequence.

 The more links, the more trust.

-The more trust, the more likely the websites are showing relevant content in regards to the keyword being searched.
+The more trust, the more likely the websites are showing relevant content regarding the keyword being searched.
 Search engines love high quality and relevant links pointing to your site.
 However, if you get a bunch of links all at once, Google will get suspicious.
 With an ongoing SEO strategy, you can build those out over time without looking fishy AND be opportunistic when new linking opportunities come up.
 High ranking sites have hundreds to thousands of links pointing to their sites.
 That process takes patience, research, and time.
 Your competition could easily pass you if you let your guard down.

 Developing content takes time.

-Google and other search engines likes to provide its users with fresh content.
+Google and other search engines like to provide its users with fresh content.
 They don’t want outdated showing up in their search results, else the user might go and search somewhere else.
-By default, Google rewards sites that are updated and improved upon on a consistent basis.
+By default, Google rewards sites that are updated and improved on a consistent basis.
 This is the reason many sites have blogs.
 Adding a blog section to your website is one thing, keeping it updated is another.
 Updating the blog with content that shows up in front of your target customers is where an ongoing SEO strategy comes in.

 SEO requires analysis.

-The web is changing at rapidly and always.
+The web is changing rapidly and constantly.
 If you’re not staying on top of the search engine algorithms and user searching trends, chances are your competition is.
 In other words, what works for you today, might not work for you tomorrow.
 Tracking and analyzing the keywords and traffic that are coming to your site should be a monthly, if not weekly, activity.
 Adjusting to changing trends and jumping on new opportunities, is where a quality ongoing SEO strategy can separate you from your competitors.

 In a nutshell:

-While I only covered some of the basics here, hopefully this has provided a better understanding of why SEO is more effective on an ongoing basis.
-Don’t get me wrong, you could do a bunch of optimization up front and see your site rise in the rankings anywhere from a few weeks to a few months later.
+While I only covered some of the basics here, hopefully, this has provided a better understanding of why SEO is more effective on an ongoing basis.
+Don’t get me wrong, you could do a bunch of optimization upfront and see your site rise in the rankings anywhere from a few weeks to a few months later.
 If you want to keep rising to the top and then stay there, ongoing SEO is a service that will pay for itself.